DarkGhostHunter/Transbanker/README.md

 | Webpay Oneclick | Response URL | `http://yourappurl.com/webpay/registration` |
 | Onepay | Callback URL  | `http://yourappurl.com/onepay/result` |

-You're free to change these URL.
+You're free to change these URLs.

 In any case, be sure to add your logic in these routes to receive Transbank HTTP POST Requests.